YousafZahid1/YousafZahid1/README.md

 - **🕹️ Spaced Invaders**
   A retro-style arcade game inspired by classic "Space Invaders."
 Developed using Python and Pygame, it features player controls, score tracking, and animated enemies.

-- **🔐 Tkinter Auth GUI**
-  A desktop application built with Python's Tkinter library, providing a GUI for user authentication.
-Demonstrates versatility in developing both web and desktop applications.

 ---